 Alistair is Legal 500’s Crime Junior of the Year 2023.
 He is consistently recommended as a leading practitioner by the Chambers and Partners and Legal 500 legal directories for Crime, Fraud and Financial Crime.
 Alistair has been shortlisted by Chambers Partners as Crime Junior of the Year.
 His practice focuses on criminal litigation, business crime and data protection.
 He has particular experience assisting companies undertaking complex and confidential internal investigations.

 Alistair has an acute awareness of commercial and reputational implications for his clients.
 His advocacy and advisory skills are allied with keen tactical and strategic judgment.
 Alistair regularly advises both companies and individuals facing criminal or regulatory investigation.
-Alistair is ranked as a Grade 4 advocate by the Crown Prosecution Service and in 2017 was appointed to the Attorney General’s Panel of Civil Counsel.
+Alistair is ranked as a Grade 4 advocate by the Crown Prosecution Service.

 “He is technologically very competent and also efficient.
 His paperwork is excellent and his level of commitment high.”

 “Extremely intelligent and hardworking, he is loved by clients.”

 “Alistair is a beautifully calm and persuasive advocate who knows his cases back to front.
 He demonstrates real integrity and his communication is excellent.”

 Legal 500 2024

 “An excellent advocate who handles complex and serious cases.
 He has the full confidence of the court.”

 “Alistair is a tremendous barrister.
 He is patient and has a very high attention to detail, and his measured style of advocacy is very persuasive.
 Resourceful, energetic and well-prepared; the court listens when he speaks.”